AntCPLab/OpenCoral/README.md

 `-Y` instead of `-X`.
 Note that this also activates classic daBits when useful.

+##### Local share conversion

+This technique has been used by [Mohassel and Rindal](https://eprint.iacr.org/2018/403) as well as [Araki et al.](https://eprint.iacr.org/2018/762) It involves locally converting an arithmetic share to a set of binary shares, from which the binary equivalent to the arithmetic share is reconstructed using a binary adder.
+This requires additive secret sharing over a ring without any MACs.
+You can activate it by using `-Z <n>` with the compiler where `n` is the number of parties for the standard variant (3 or 4) and 2 for the special variant by Mohassel and Rindal (available in Rep3 only).

 #### Bristol Fashion circuits

 Bristol Fashion is the name of a description format of binary circuits